On Branching Rules of Depth-Zero Representations: Abstract

 \section{Abstract}

-We present tools for analysing the restriction of a smooth irreducible representation of a $p$-adic group $G$ to a maximal compact subgroup $K$, without recourse to case-by-case analysis.
-Using these, we prove the coincidence of branching rules of certain Deligne-Lusztig supercuspidal representations.
-Furthermore, we show that under mild compatibility conditions, the restriction to $K$ of a Deligne-Lusztig supercuspidal representation of $G$ intertwines with the restriction of a depth-zero principal series representation in infinitely many distinct components of arbitrarily large depth.
-We illustrate the results with examples.
+Using Bruhat-Tits theory, we analyse the restriction of depth-zero representations of a semisimple simply connected $p$-adic group $G$ to a maximal compact subgroup $K$.
+We prove the coincidence of branching rules within classes of Deligne-Lusztig supercuspidal representations.
+Furthermore, we show that under obvious compatibility conditions, the restriction to $K$ of a Deligne-Lusztig supercuspidal representation of $G$ intertwines with the restriction of a depth-zero principal series representation in infinitely many distinct components of arbitrarily large depth.
+Several qualitative and quantitative results are obtained, and their use is illustrated in an example.